The Hmong in Laos

 the Europeans and Americans and their heritage is preserved mainly

 by oral tradition.
-Until a few years ago, other Lao and the rest
+Until a few years ago, other Lao and the rest of

-was renamed Hmong, their word for 'mankind.'
+renamed Hmong, their word for 'mankind.'

 The Lao Loum the lowland Lao people regard the Hmong

 as their cultural inferiors.
-These feelings are reciprocated and
+These feelings are reciprocated and the

-they were recruited and paid by the CIA to help fight the Pathet
+and paid by the CIA to help fight the Pathet Lao and the Vietcong.

-Lao and the Vietcong.
-An estimated 100,000 Hmong died during the
+An estimated 100,000 Hmong died during the war and when the war ended

-war and when the war ended there was a mass exodus of Hmong and
+there was a mass exodus of Hmong and today more than 100,000 live

-today more than 100,000 live in the US mostly on the west
+in the US mostly on the west coast and in Minnesota.
+They also

-went to France too.
+fled into Thailand and thousands went to France too.

 The details of the plight of the Hmong first came to light in